JoshWein/blog/_posts/2017-01-08-garbage-collection.md

 In order to find the reference cycles, the garbage collector goes through the following steps using temporary reference counters:

 1. For each container object, find which container objects it references and decrement the referenced container's reference count.
-2. All container objects that now have a reference counte greater than one are referenced from outside the set of container objects.
+2. All container objects that now have a reference count greater than one are referenced from outside the set of container objects.
 We cannot free these objects so we move them to a different set.
 3. Any objects referenced from the objects moved also cannot be freed.
 We move them and all the objects reachable from them too.
 5. Objects left in our original set are referenced only by objects within that set (ie. they are inaccessible from Python and are garbage).
 We can now go about freeing these objects.

 Python also exposes the garbage collector if you want to disable it by calling gc.disable() or call it manually with gc.collect().
-There are also other mothods that allow you to get stats about the garbage collector as well as other options.
+There are also other methods that allow you to get stats about the garbage collector as well as other options.

 ##### [back to top](#top)